 - Observe the temporal evolution of Cost of therapy.
 This cost decreases as patients transition from latent (the only state in which the new therapy is applied) to the states active or dead.
-Click the Cumulative radio button to obtain the accrued cost and observe that, as expected, it is higher for the new therapy. - Observe the temporal evolution of Quality of life.
-Click the Cumulative radio button and check that the new therapy increases the effectiveness.
+Click the Cumulative radio button to obtain the accrued cost. - Observe the temporal evolution of Quality of life.
+The Cumulative radio button allows us to observe its value accrued over time, i.e., the effectiveness.